 Getting the SS Great Britain back to Bristol was a difficult task.
-Her hull was badly rusted and cracked in one place.
-A pontoon (floating platform) was used to bring her across the Atlantic Ocean from the Falkland Island.
-However, for the final part of the journey into Bristol Harbour she had to travel without it, due to the narrow River Avon and harbour entrance.
+Its hull was badly rusted and cracked in one place.
+A pontoon (floating platform) was used to bring it across the Atlantic Ocean from the Falkland Island.
+However, for the final part of the journey into Bristol Harbour the ship had to travel without it, due to the narrow River Avon and harbour entrance.

 The ship arrived at Avonmouth near Bristol in June 1970 and was placed into a dry dock.
 There a crack in the hull was sealed up using quick drying concrete and then the ship was ready to travel up the river back into Bristol harbour.

 On the 5 July 1970, the SS Great Britain began its journey up the River Avon, with the help of three tugboats.
 One at the front pulling the ship along, another at the back to help slow it down, and the third on hand to help if needed.
 As these boats towed the ship up the river, crowds of people lined the banks.
 Dave Sidwell, who was working on one of the tugs on the day, recalled what it was like “We could see people all lining up on the bridge, and on the Portway and on the tow path and they were shouting and cheering and there were more and more people and we suddenly realised this was something special.”

 The SS Great Britain was towed under the Clifton Suspension Bridge, this was an iconic moment as it was the only time it ever sailed under the completed bridge.
 When the ship left in 1845, the bridge designed by Isambard Kingdom Brunel, was unfinished.